-- Annette Franz
+- Annette Franz CX thought leader

 Without knowing how your users feel and how they perceive your product, how can you expect to develop something that will attract others like them?

 Customers expect companies to provide excellent customer experience and understand their needs.
 How these expectations are met is fundamental to business success.